Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action parameters: Results -- classification

 \subsection{Ordinary objects set -- classification results}

-Time series from the four different hands/grippers compressing the 9 objects were used to train and evaluate classifiers (see Section~\ref{sec:methods_classifiers}).
-An overview for the different devices is in Fig.~\ref{fig:class_objects}.
-The performance of different classifiers is in rows of every panel.
-Overall, the choice of classifier does not play an important role, with k-NN over features performing slightly worse.
-Different action parameters---grasp velocity or configuration---are compared in columns of every panel.
-Three of the devices---OnRobot RG6, Robotiq 2F-85, and Barrett Hand---achieve close to perfect performance.
-The qb Soft Hand is much less accurate.
+Time series from the four different hands/grippers compressing the 9 objects were used to train and evaluate the classifiers.
+An overview of the classification results for the different devices is in Fig.~\ref{fig:merged_classification}, top.
+The performance of different classifiers is shown in rows in every panel.
+Overall, the choice of classifier did not play an important role, with $k$-NN on features (\textit{k-NN(feat.)}) performing slightly worse (compared to \cite{wang2022tactual}, where the $k$ -NN outperformed the SVM and LSTM classifiers).
+Different action parameters---grasp velocity or configuration---are compared in the columns of every panel (see Sec.\ref{sec:action_pars}) for a detailed analysis of the effect of velocity on accuracy).
+Two of the devices, Robotiq 2F-85 and Barrett Hand, achieved close to perfect performance across action parameters and classifiers.
+The performance of the OnRobot RG6 gripper is close behind.
+For selected parameters, Barrett Hand and Robotiq 2F-85 achieved 100\%.
+The qb SoftHand achieved comparatively worse results on the classification tasks---the best performing SVM around 86\% for the slow speed.